Alchemy Branding Studio

 The rise of the office pooch

-Do you receive a rush of joy when you see your four-legged companion with his or her wagging tail after a long day at work?
-I don’t blame you, it’s only natural.
+Do you get a rush of joy when you see your four-legged companion with their wagging tail after a long day at work?
+I don't blame you, it's only natural.

-But it doesn’t have to be a dream…businesses, like Tiny Wizard Studio, are embracing office pets, and I for one think it’s about time too.
+But it doesn't have to be a dream.
+Businesses like Alchemy are embracing office pets, and I for one think it's about time.

-Woof!
-I mean, yep!
-It’s now the new normal to bring your furry friends with you to work and to embrace them as fully-fledged members of the team.
+Woof.
+I mean, yep.
+It's now the new normal to bring your furry friends with you and to embrace them as fully-fledged members of the team.
 Just check out my title for proof: Head of Sleep & Snacks.
-It’s such an important role, but we can’t just go by our titles.
-After all, Director doesn’t just mean standing around telling people what to do all day, does it?
+Sounds frivolous.
+It isn't.
+After all, Director doesn't just mean standing around telling people what to do all day.
+(Or does it?
+I never quite know with the humans.)
 In fact, my role is one of the most important.
 More on that later.

-We’re not alone either!
-Google, Ticketmaster, and challenger bank Monzo are just a handful of the large corporations that are allowing employees to bring their dogs to work.
+We're not alone either.
+Google, Ticketmaster, and challenger bank Monzo are just a handful of the larger companies that let employees bring their dogs to work.

-This snackable (see what I did there?) article is for you if you’re the type of person who talks to dogs more than humans and brightens at the sight of a puppy.
-(They’re overrated if you ask me, they poop everywhere).
+This snackable (see what I did there?) article is for you if you're the kind of person who talks to dogs more than humans and brightens at the sight of a puppy.
+(Puppies are overrated if you ask me.
+They poop everywhere.)

 I'm going to tell you everything you need to know about how a friendly dog could be a significant benefit to your business and your team.